phoenixhaleofficial/phoenixhaleofficial.github.io/README.md

 **IMPORTANT: Please read the license before using any part of this repository.**

-This project is licensed using an End-User License Agreement (EULA).
-See the [LICENSE](license.txt) file for the full license text.
+This project is licensed under the GNU Affero General Public License (AGPLv3).
+See the [LICENSE](LICENSE) file for the full license text.

-By using this repository, you agree to the terms and conditions of the EULA.
 ## Contents

 - Personal information about Phoenix Mark Hale